kkazala/Extortion-Pack/README.md

 Let me explain.

-SPFx solutions and **any code running within you SharePoint Online sites** have access to **all the SharePoint content on the current user's behalf** and can access **external APIs** to send this informations outside of your company.
+SPFx solutions and **any code running within you SharePoint Online sites** have access to **all the SharePoint content on the current user's behalf** and can access **external APIs** to send this information outside of your company.

 **No additional permissions needed, no way to block it**.
 This means that siphoning your company's data stored in SharePoint can only be avoided by not installing the malicious code.